To deliver strategic leadership through effective, innovative, reliable and secure technology services for our stakeholders

 Performance of this program is measured through direct customer survey feedback at the completion of projects, as well as the quantity of hours billed for project management service.

 The BTS Support Center’s mission is to provide secure, efficient and reliable technology solutions to customers City-wide, enabling them to better meet their business goals.
-The Support Center is made of four teams, the BTS Help Desk, Desktop Support, Systems Engineering, and Technology Purchasing and Cellular Support (TPCS).
+The Support Center is made of five teams, the BTS Service Desk, Desktop Support, Systems Engineering and Cellular Services, Technology Purchasing and Contract Support (TPCS), and Printing and Distribution (P&D).
 A summary of the services provided by the Support Center include: